 According to Article 42 of the GDPR, GDPR certifications can be obtained from accredited certification bodies, a “competent supervisory authority,” or, in time, by the GDPR Board, which may fashion a “common certification.”
 Several examples of acceptable certification bodies include:

 - EuroPriSe.
 Their seal is the main European certification under the Directive.
 Its goal is to strengthen consumer trust in information technology services and tools.
 With EuroPriSe, vendors and manufacturers of IT services and products are subject to an independent inspection of their security practices and data privacy, after which they can display the seal of EuroPriSe for two years before re-evaluation.

 - TRUSTe.
 This organization offers enterprise-level certification for US companies doing business in Europe.
 TRUSTe allows one to comply with both US law and GDPR and also provides assistance in regards to “Safe Harbor” self-certification through the US Department of Commerce.
 TRUSTe also offers certification for APEC.

 - ISO 27001 Information Security Management Systems and Cyber Essentials.
 This is the international standard for information security and is considered approvable certification for any business, small or large, in any business sector.
 It is especially well-regarded, however, in the health, financial, IT, and public sectors, as well as with any organization that handles high volumes of information on behalf of others.

 If you need further help understanding GDPR certification, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.

 Interested in learning more about GDPR compliance?